US man who got 1st pig heart transplant dies after 2 months | Health

 The need for another source of organs is huge.
 More than 41,000 transplants were performed in the U.S. last year, a record -- including about 3,800 heart transplants.
 But more than 106,000 people remain on the national waiting list, thousands die every year before getting an organ and thousands more never even get added to the list, considered too much of a long shot.

 The Food and Drug Administration had allowed the dramatic Maryland experiment under “compassionate use” rules for emergency situations.
 Bennett's doctors said he had heart failure and an irregular heartbeat, plus a history of not complying with medical instructions.
 He was deemed ineligible for a human heart transplant that requires strict use of immune-suppressing medicines, or the remaining alternative, an implanted heart pump.
-Doctors didn't reveal the exact cause of Bennett's death.
-Rejection, infection and other complications are risks for transplant recipients.
+Organ rejection, infections and other complications are risks for any transplant recipient.
+Experts hope the Maryland team quickly publishes in a medical journal exactly how Bennett's body responded to the pig heart.

-But from Bennett's experience, ''we have gained invaluable insights learning that the genetically modified pig heart can function well within the human body while the immune system is adequately suppressed,” said Dr. Muhammad Mohiuddin, scientific director of the Maryland university's animal-to-human transplant programme.
+From Bennett's experience, ''we have gained invaluable insights learning that the genetically modified pig heart can function well within the human body while the immune system is adequately suppressed,” said Dr. Muhammad Mohiuddin, scientific director of the Maryland university's animal-to-human transplant program.

-One next question is whether scientists have learned enough from Bennett's experience and some other recent experiments with gene-edited pig organs to persuade the FDA to allow a clinical trial — possibly with an organ such as a kidney that isn't immediately fatal if it fails.
+One next question is what evidence, from Bennett's experience and some other recent experiments with gene-edited pig organs, may persuade the FDA to allow a clinical trial — possibly with an organ such as a kidney that isn't immediately fatal if it fails.

-Twice last fall, surgeons at New York University got permission from the families of deceased individuals to temporarily attach a gene-edited pig kidney to blood vessels outside the body and watch them work before ending life support.
+Twice last fall, Montgomery's team at NYU got permission from the families of deceased individuals to temporarily attach a gene-edited pig kidney to blood vessels outside the body and watch them work before ending life support.
 And surgeons at the University of Alabama at Birmingham went a step further, transplanting a pair of gene-edited pig kidneys into a brain-dead man in a step-by-step rehearsal for an operation they hope to try in living patients possibly later this year.

 Pigs have long been used in human medicine, including pig skin grafts and implantation of pig heart valves.
 But transplanting entire organs is much more complex than using highly processed tissue.
 The gene-edited pigs used in these experiments were provided by Revivicor, a subsidiary of United Therapeutics, one of several biotech companies in the running to develop suitable pig organs for potential human transplant.